 OBTAINING A VOTER REGISTRATION FORM

-Complete and return the voter registration form 29 days prior to the next election to any of the following:
+In person: Complete and return the voter registration form to any of the following:

 By mail/ in writing: Mail the completed voter registration form to your county voter registration office.

 By fax: Contact your local county voter registration office or faxing options.